mrhm-dev/full-stack-army/resources/lecture-102/README.md

     - Implement server-side validation to ensure the integrity and validity of the request payload data.
     - Validate required fields, data types, formats, and any other specific validation rules.
-    - Sanitize input data to prevent security vulnerabilities like SQL injection ro cross-site scripting (XSS) attacks.
+    - Sanitize input data to prevent security vulnerabilities like SQL injection or cross-site scripting (XSS) attacks.

 <br>